r4victor/tenthousandmeters/content/blog/python_bts_12.md

 That's basically how generators and coroutines work.
 If you still have questions left, I recommend you study the CPython source code.
 See [`Include/cpython/code.h`](https://github.com/python/cpython/blob/3.9/Include/cpython/code.h) for the code object definition, [`Include/funcobject.h`](https://github.com/python/cpython/blob/3.9/Include/funcobject.h) for the function object definition and [`Include/cpython/frameobject.h`](https://github.com/python/cpython/blob/3.9/Include/cpython/frameobject.h) for the frame definition.
 Look at [`Objects/genobject.c`](https://github.com/python/cpython/blob/3.9/Objects/genobject.c) to learn more about generators and coroutines, and look at [`Python/ceval.c`](https://github.com/python/cpython/blob/3.9/Python/ceval.c) to learn what different bytecode instructions do.

 We've figured out how `async`/`await` works, but we also need an event loop to run `async`/`await` programs.
 You're unlikely to write your own event loops as we did in this post because that's a lot work.
 What you usually do instead is use some event loop library.
-So before we colculde this post, let me say a few words about the library you're most likely to use.
+So before we conclude this post, let me say a few words about the library you're most likely to use.

 ## asyncio

 [`asyncio`](https://docs.python.org/3/library/asyncio.html) came to the Python standard library around the same time `async`/`await` was introduced (see [PEP 3156](https://www.python.org/dev/peps/pep-3156/)).
 It does a lot of things, but essentially it provides an event loop and a bunch of classes, functions and coroutines for asynchronous programming.

-The `asyncio` event loop provides an interface similiar to that of our final `EventLoopAsyncAwait` but works a bit differently.
+The `asyncio` event loop provides an interface similar to that of our final `EventLoopAsyncAwait` but works a bit differently.
 Recall that our event loop maintained a queue of scheduled coroutines and ran them by calling `send(None)`.
-When a coroutine yielded a value, the event loop iterpreted the value as an `(event, socket)` message telling that the coroutine waits for `event` on `socket`.
+When a coroutine yielded a value, the event loop interpreted the value as an `(event, socket)` message telling that the coroutine waits for `event` on `socket`.
 The event loop then started monitoring the socket with a selector and rescheduled the coroutine when the event happened.

 The `asyncio` event loop is different in that it does not maintain a queue of scheduled coroutines but only schedules and invokes callbacks.
 Nevertheless, it provides [`loop.create_task()`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.create_task) and other methods to schedule and run coroutines.
 How does it do that?
 Let's see.